Todd MacCulloch

 Todd Carlyle MacCulloch (born January 27, 1976) is a Canadian former professional basketball player who played four seasons in the National Basketball Association (NBA).
 He was drafted by the Philadelphia 76ers as the 47th overall pick in the 1999 NBA draft after playing college basketball for the University of Washington.
 MacCulloch played center for the Philadelphia 76ers and New Jersey Nets before being forced to retire prematurely due to a genetic neuromuscular disorder that affected his feet, Charcot-Marie-Tooth disease.
 After retiring from professional basketball, MacCulloch had a successful pinball career.
 He was inducted into the Manitoba Sports Hall of Fame in 2014.

 Early life

-A graduate of Shaftesbury High School in Winnipeg, MacCulloch was in 1999 named Honorable Mention All-America as a senior at the University of Washington, when he averaged 24.7 points, 15.9 rebounds, and a .662 field goal percentage.
-He led the NCAA Division I in field goal percentage in his final three years of college, only the second player ever to accomplish the feat.
+A graduate of Shaftesbury High School in Winnipeg, MacCulloch was named Honorable Mention All-America in 1999 as a senior when he averaged 24.7 points, 15.9 rebounds, and a .662 field goal percentage.
+He later led the NCAA Division I in field goal percentage in his final three years of college at the University of Washington, only the second player ever to accomplish the feat.
 He was an All-Pac-10 First Team selection in his final two years at Washington.
-He was drafted by the 76ers in the 2nd round (47th overall) of the 1999 NBA Draft.
+He was drafted by the 76ers in the 2nd round (47th overall) of the 1999 NBA draft.